JoeStrout/miniscript/MiniScript-cpp/README.md

 `cl /EHsc /wd4068 *.cpp MiniScript/*.cpp whereami/*.c /Fe..\miniscript.exe`

-The output will be called `miniscript.exe` and located in the same directory.
+The output will be called `miniscript.exe` and located in the parent directory, next to the `lib` folder.

 ## About the lib folder